pgina/docs/plugins.md

 Tutorial: Hello pGina
 ------------------------

-To learn how to create a pGina plugin, we'll start with a simple example.
-We'll develop a simple
-pGina plugin that authenticates all users that have a username that includes the word `hello` and has `pGina` in the password.
-This is intended to introduce you to the concepts and tools behind pGina plugin development.
+To learn how to create a pGina plugins, we'll start with a tutorial that demonstrates the implementation of a simple pGina plugin that authenticates all users that have a username that includes the word `hello` and has `pGina` in the password.
+Along the way, you'll be introduced to the primary concepts and tools behind pGina plugin development.

 ### Tools